mallesha/realnitinworks.github.io/_posts/2020-04-17-Difference between-python-lists-and-tuples.md

 ---
 layout: post
 comments: true
-title: Mallesha Difference between Python "Lists" and "Tuples"
+title: Difference between Python "Lists" and "Tuples"
 date: 05-31-2020 16:58:10 -0000
 ---

-Mallesh Geetha  Python lists and tuples seem to be no different for a beginner except that tuples are immutable and lists are mutable.
+Python lists and tuples seem to be no different for a beginner except that tuples are immutable and lists are mutable.
 However, what I have just mentioned is the __"Technical difference"__.
 But there is a __"Cultural difference"__ aspect to this discussion.
 Figuring out the "Cultural difference" allows us to answer the following questions: When do I use tuples?
 When do I use lists?

 First, lets take a look into the similarities between lists and tuples